wp-plugins/lastfm-records/readme.txt

 4b. (shortcode) this plugin now has its own shortcode: `[lastfmrecords]`.
 It uses the global plugin settings, but comes with arguments to overrule them.
 More info on the arguments under `Shortcode info`.

 == Upgrade Notice ==

+= 1.7.2 =

+Fixed the stylesheet issue that was fixed in 1.7.1

 = 1.7.1 =